 Note: it is important to verify that the Per Pupil Amount (PPA) for each school's allocation is closely aligned to the Title I-A Budget.
-If the district has entered an amount in the "Funds Transferred to the Title I-A Allocation" or "Funds REAPed into Title I-A" lines of the Set Asides page and the funds Transferred or REAPed are not being used as a districtwide set-aside, the Per Pupil Amount page must be updated to ensure the final row titled "Remaining" shows a difference as close to zero as possible.
+If the amount of funds dedicated to Title I-A schools increases or decreases (due to carryover funds, REAPed funds, or changes in amounts dedicated to district level set asides), the Per Pupil Amount page must be updated by adjusting the individual school PPA(s) to ensure the final row titled "Remaining" shows a difference as close to zero as possible.
 A validation error will occur if the remaining is not within \$10.